-Jessica manages implementation research activities, with a focus on rural sanitation and behavior change.
-Jessica brings 11 years of experience in research and evaluation, technology innovation for low-resource settings, and project design and management.
-Currently, she manages Aquaya’s activities under USAID’s Water, Sanitation, and Hygiene Partnerships for Learning and Sustainability (WASHPaLS) project.
-Under USAID WASHPaLS, she led a qualitative study on the sustainability of Community-led Total Sanitation programs in Cambodia and Ghana, and a qualitative analysis of sanitation in Kenya’s pastoralist communities.
-Jessica is also managing the development of the Sanitation Planning Tool.
-This web application supports sanitation practitioners in designing and executing sanitation programs by allowing them to explore highly localized, contextual, spatial data.
+Jessica manages Aquaya’s implementation research activities, with a focus on rural sanitation and behavior change.
+She manages Aquaya’s activities under USAID’s Rural Evidence and Learning for Water (REAL-Water) project and previously managed activities under USAID’s Water, Sanitation, and Hygiene Partnerships for Learning and Sustainability (WASHPaLS) project.
+Under WASHPaLS, she led a qualitative study on the sustainability of community-led total sanitation programs in Cambodia and Ghana, and a qualitative analysis of sanitation in Kenya’s pastoralist communities.
+Jessica also manages development of the Sanitation Planning (SanPlan) Tool.
+This web application supports sanitation practitioners in designing and executing sanitation programs by exploring highly localized, contextual spatial data.

-Jessica has a M.P. from Sciences Po, Paris, and a Bachelor’s degree in Diplomacy and Foreign Affairs from Miami University in Oxford, Ohio.
+Jessica has an MPA from the Paris Institute of Political Studies (Sciences Po) and a BA in diplomacy and foreign affairs from Miami University in Oxford, Ohio.